jiafanxue/Game/README.md

 there are some games written in c++

 ---
-the code has been successfully complied.
+the code has been successfully complied by VS2013.